 A set schedule is best for cleaning bird cages.
 Your bird is smart, and will come to expect a cage cleaning on a certain day.
 This also will help keep the grime to a minimum.
 There are, however, some cage cleaning that should be done every day, so fit this into your schedule and your bird will continue to be safe and healthy.

-- To avoid an unpleasant odor, germs, and leaving your bird to walk around in discarder food, change the cage liner daily.
+- To avoid an unpleasant odour, germs, and leaving your bird to walk around in discarder food, change the cage liner daily.

 - Clean food and water cups daily as well, fresh water is essential for all pet’s health.
 Bacteria is one of the reasons that birds fall ill, and they can get sick overnight, so avoid bacteria growth by giving them fresh food and water daily.
 This means taking out the cups and washing them each day before refilling.
 Be sure the cup that contains the bird seed is dried thoroughly.